Applications for LE Romania are closed!

 THE IDEAL VOLUNTEER:

 Eastern European host families are extremely warm, welcoming, hospitable, accommodating, and will be eager to show you their local sites, scenery, and surroundings.
 Families typically have children, and at least one English-speaking member.
-You will likely spend much of your free time attending various family-oriented events and gatherings, and can also walk through the region’s iconic sunflower fields, go hiking with your host siblings, visit the strand (pool), play soccer, go out for ice cream, experience a village festival, and spend many long nights having laughter-filled conversation!
+You will likely spend much of your free time attending various family-oriented events and gatherings, and can also walk through the region’s iconic sunflower fields, go hiking with your host siblings, visit the ocea (pool), play soccer, go out for ice cream, experience a village festival with traditional Hungarian dancing, and spend many long nights having laughter-filled conversation!